Nachikatsuura: Climate

-Nachikatsuura has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Nachikatsuura is 16.5 °C. The average annual rainfall is 2596 mm with September as the wettest month.
+Nachikatsuura has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+The average annual temperature in Nachikatsuura is 16.5 °C. The average annual rainfall is 2,596 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 °C, and lowest in January, at around 6.8 °C. The area is subject to typhoons in summer.

 Demographics

-Per Japanese census data, the population of Nachikatsuura has decreased steadily over the past 60 years.
+The population of Nachikatsuura has decreased steadily over the past 60 years.

 History

-The area of the modern town of Nachikatsuura was within ancient Kii Province.
+The area of the modern town of Nachikatsuura was within the ancient Kii Province.
 Kumano Nachi Taisha, one of the Kumano Sanzan shrines, has been a destination for pilgrims since the Heian period.
 The villages of Nachi and Katsuura were established with the creation of the modern municipalities system on April 1, 1889.
 Katsuura was raised to town status on May 1, 1908 and Nachi on August 1, 1934.
 On April 1, 1955, Nachi and Katsura merged with the neighboring villages of Ukuimura and Wakamura to form the town of Nachikatsuura.
 On January 11, 1960 the municipality annexed the villages of Shimosato farther south and Otamura inland up the Ota River.

 Government

 Nachikatsuura has a mayor-council form of government with a directly elected mayor and a unicameral city council of 10 members.
-Nachikatsuura collectively with the other municipalities of Higashimuro District contributes two members to the Wakayama Prefectural Assembly.
+Nachikatsuura contributes – collectively with the other municipalities of Higashimuro District – two members to the Wakayama Prefectural Assembly.
 In terms of national politics, the town is part of Wakayama 3rd district of the lower house of the Diet of Japan.

 Economy

-The economy of Nachikatsuura centers on commercial fishing, agriculture and tourism.
+The economy of Nachikatsuura centers on commercial fishing, agriculture, and tourism.

 Education

 Nachikatsuura has seven public elementary schools and four public middle schools operated by the town government.
 The town does not have a high school.
-Kinki University's Fisheries Research Institute Uragami Experiment Station and its Aquatic Culture Seedling Center are located in Nachikatsuura.
+Kinki University's Fisheries Research Institute, Uragami Experiment Station and its Aquatic Culture Seedling Center are located in Nachikatsuura.